Choosing the Best Exercise Machines

 Quiet: Middle to high-end exercise bikes use quiet magnetic resistance.
 Lower-end bikes might use noisier air or direct-tension resistance, but might still be quiet enough for watching television as you pedal.

 Small: Exercise bikes have one of the smallest footprints you’ll find in home cardio equipment.

 Low-impact: Your feet never leave the bike’s pedals, so it’s very gentle on your joints.

 Not Weight-bearing: Since your feet don’t carry your weight as you pedal, exercise bikes don’t count as weight-bearing exercise.

 Although bikes, treadmills, and elliptical trainers are some of the best exercise machines for weight loss, you can also boost your weight loss with strength training, which both burns calories and reshapes your body by building lean muscle mass.
 Start with a few basic exercises, then gradually work up to more advanced exercises as you build strength, endurance, and coordination.

-Three of the Best Weight Loss Exercise Machines
+This post is part of the series: Best Exercises for Weight Loss

 Bright Hub examines the ins and outs of the best exercises for losing weight fast.
 From exercise machines to outdoor workouts and the occasional spontaneous, calorie-burning boogie, anything that gets and keeps your body moving can help you lose weight.